learn-co-curriculum/devops-m0-linux-filesystem/README.md

 For example, `file.txt` has the `.txt` extension, indicating it is a text file and can be opened by any program that can interpret text. `song.mp3` is an audio file, `.jpg` is an image file, etc.

 These extensions help the operating system and other programs decide how to handle the file.
+It's important to note that the extensions by themselves don't do anything, they're purely to tell the operating system what to use to open them.
+For example, if you get a `.txt` file and rename it to `.mp3`, it'll be opened by a music player (even though it won't be able to play it).
+If you rename it back, it'll work just fine.
+You'll see text files called all sorts of things (`.ini`, `.cfg`, `.txt`, `.py`, etc.) but they can all be opened by text programs.

 ## Conclusion